UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 (Maybe nerf one-ball to $1, but give it 3 activations?)

-- Proc gen food items:
+- Proc gen items:
 Some food items should have a chance (say, 15%?) to spawn with doomCount=3, baseMoneyGenerated=-8 or something.
 (What if the baseMoneyGenerated is equal to the original basePrice of the item...?)
 That way, the food item can be stored and reused.
 Its a cool feature that adds variation.
+(^^^^ eh, this might be a bit confusing.)
 =======>
-LIKEWISE: What if we had a 10% chance to spawn food-items with 1 extra life, but they were 70% more expensive?
+- IDEA-2: What if we had a 10% chance to spawn food-items with 1 extra life, but they were 70% more expensive?
+- IDEA-3: Items in shop / cloud-slots should have a 5% chance to spawn as FLOATY.
+- IDEA-4: Items in cloud/shop slots should have a 3% chance to spawn with REPEATER

 ## (SPIKE) REALLY INTERESTING IDEA:
 Consider more *SLOTS* that have exotic triggers.
 For example, slots that have LEVEL-UP trigger, or DESTROY trigger.

+## SPIKE: SIMPLE Anti-archetype items:
+- "If there are no REPEATER items on the plot, do XYZ"
+- "If there are no items with `Reroll` trigger on the plot, do XYZ"
+- "If there are no items with `Destroy` trigger on the plot, do XYZ"
+--->
+Or, even simpler:
+- "Do XYZ.
+Destroy all items with Reroll trigger. (shape: KING-2)"  (anti-Reroll)
+- "Do XYZ.
+Destroy all REPEATER items. (shape: KING-2)"  (anti-REPEATER)
+- "Do XYZ.
+Item lives are limited to 3. (shape: KING-2)"   (anti-destroy)

 ## (SPIKE)